 How to Embed Streaming Video on Popular Website Builders

 If you are using a drag and drop website builder, you can embed videos on your website quite easily.
 Embedding videos on platforms like Wix, Weebly, WordPress, or Yola only takes a few steps.

-Wix is a website building platform that is used by many people who take a DIY approach to creating their website.
+Wix is a website building platform that is used by many people who take a DIY approach to create their website.

 Let’s talk about how to embed a live streaming video on Wix.
 You can embed a video on your Wix site with just a few simple steps.

 - Click the Wix App Market icon on the left side of the editor